Scope of the Meeting

 Session 1 - Dynamic Processes

-Session 2 - Cellular Structural Biology
+Session 2 - Condensate Structural Biology

-Session 3 - AI-Supported Structural Biology
+Session 3 - Cellular Structural Biology

-Session 4 - Single-molecule Techniques
+Session 4 - Amazing Structural Biology

 The complexity of living systems arises through the interaction of a multitude of components and their coordinated and appropriate response to internal and external stimuli.
 On a molecular level, cellular components recognize and modify each other, signals are transported, processed and transduced.
 The molecular basis for signalling events is specific interaction and activation, and the provision of structural information is at the heart of developing a fundamental understanding for signalling processes in complex living systems.